 Once the dough has risen, punch it and roll out on a floured surface.
 Use a straight edge to make it as close to a rectangle as possible (mine was 9×13″)

 Add the filling and spread with a rubber spatula.
+You can also add raisins and chopped walnuts (optional of course).

 Roll it up!
 At this step, you can add chopped walnuts and raisins (optional but recommended!)

-(and I won’t tell your dentist if you use more dental floss for cinnamon roll making than on your teeth!)
+(And I won’t tell your dentist if you use more dental floss for cinnamon roll making than on your teeth!)

 Okay, THIS STEP RIGHT HERE is an important one!
 It’s called the second rise.
 The photo on the left is right after cutting, the image on the right is 45 minutes later.
 Those are still uncooked but they had a second proof.
 If you skimp on this step, your rolls will not be big and fluffy.